 "eToro is our favourite of the new platforms.
 With a functional app and a low cost structure, it's a compelling platform."

 Nikkei 225 – A selection of Japanese companies

 Hang Seng Index – A measure of the Hong Kong stock market

 MSCI Emerging Markets Index – A huge basket of companies listed on the stock exchanges of emerging markets which includes Chinese, Indian and Brazilian businesses.

 Nasdaq – An index based on the Nasdaq stock exchange – one which specialises in ‘dotcom’ technology companies such as Microsoft, IBM and Cisco and modern challengers such as Netflix and Google.

 What companies are included in an index?

 Contrary to popular belief, indices like the FTSE 100 and Dow 30 don’t simply use the largest 100 and 30 listed companies respectively to form their indexes.

-Instead, they apply a set of rules and filters that the largest companies must pass before they can be considered for inclusion;
+As any of the best personal finance books will explain; index makers apply a set of rules and filters that the largest companies must pass before they can be considered for inclusion;

 Ownership: Over 25% of the shares must be in public hands and capable of being traded on the stock exchange.